10+ Best WordPress Category and Tag Plugins 2023

-Categories and tags are the different ways that WordPress helps you to organize content to make it easily searchable.
+Categories in WordPress work in a similar manner.
+You can group related content, that way, you improve the user experience (UX) on your website.
+Categories and tags help users and search engines narrow down their search to find the exact post they are looking for.
+They are one way that WordPress helps you to organize content to make it easily searchable.
 If you want the technical term for them – Taxonomy.

 Difference between Categories and Tags